celo-org/celo-monorepo/packages/docs/operations-manual/using-a-ledger-wallet.md

 Then, simply append the `--useLedger` flag to any `celocli` commands with which you'd like to use a Ledger.

 There is another flag that you can use `--ledgerConfirmAddress`.
-This flag, allows you to verify from the Ledger the address that is sending the transaction.
+This flag allows you to verify from the Ledger the address that is sending the transaction.

 The following commands are an example of how you might authorize a vote signing key stored on a Ledger, for your account key, which is also stored on a Ledger, or for your ReleaseGold account, for which the beneficiary key is stored on a Ledger.